xrdocs/programmability/_tutorials/do-you-speak-yang.md

 serial in:file path:/vendor/cisco/xr/731
 </code>

+From the search results, the model that best fits our needs appears to be `Cisco-IOS-XR-sysadmin-sm.yang`.
+Let's verify it's the one we need.

 You can find more ways to add filters when searching code in GitHub [in the documentation](https://docs.github.com/en/search-github/searching-on-github/searching-code).
 This is what worked best for me so far.
 {: .notice--info}